Perfecting group schemes: Perfection of schemes

 \subsubsection{Frobenius morphisms}

-For a commutative $\mF_p$-algebra $A$, we have the $p$-th power algebra morphism $A\to A$, $a\mapsto a^p$.
-For an $\mF_p$-scheme $\sX$, we have the morphism $\Fr: \sX\to\sX$ which is the identity on the underlying topological space and given by the $p$-th power map on the sheaf of algebras.
-For $F\in\Fun_{\mF_p}$, we can also define $F\to F$ by evaluation at the $p$-th power morphism.
-These Frobenius morphisms are compatible with the inclusions \eqref{3Inc}.
+{ For a commutative $\mF_p$-algebra $A$, we have the $p$-th power algebra morphism For an $\mF_p$-scheme $\sX$, we have the morphism $\Fr: \sX\to\sX$ which is the identity on the underlying topological space and given by the $p$-th power map on the sheaf of algebras.
+For $F\in\Fun_{\mF_p}$, we define the Frobenius morphism $F\to F$ as the natural transformation given by letting $F$ act on the $p$-th power morphism.
+Concretely, the evaluation of the natural transformation at an arbitrary $A\in\Alg_{\mF_p}$ is These Frobenius morphisms are compatible with the inclusions \eqref{3Inc}.}